developerleomoraes/developerleomoraes/README.md

 -  Currently working as an architect but, with the dream of working with technology
 -  Studying Computer Science - PUC Minas - 3º Período
--  Studiyng Python (Django) and MySQL
+-  Studiyng HTML, CSS, Python (Django) and MySQL
 -  Looking for my first opportunity

 <div>